normanbarber/grunt-commandL10n/README.md

 ```

 ### More Information
-You do have to set the path to your localization file (ie en.json, es.json  en-au.json) and the path to your view folder in the connfiguration
+You do have to set the path to your localization file (ie en.json, es.json  en-au.json) and the path to your view folder in the connfiguration.

 Unless you want the resulting cleaned up json to be written to a new file or folder, don't worry about the options object in the configuration.